 A new story on Dover’s past is uploaded regularly and the site is proving popular not only in England but throughout the world!

 To read the stories about the history of the town – which I once love but now sadly has been deliberately destroyed – just click on Topics/ Select category, on the right, or by typing in a specific topic in the Search box, also on the right.

 DOVER, KENT, ENGLAND

-The celebrated seaport town of Dover, England is situated in the south-eastern corner of the county of Kent and is of great antiquity.
+The once celebrated seaport town of Dover, England is situated in the south-eastern corner of the county of Kent and is of great antiquity.
 Indeed, archaeological discoveries go back to the Stone Age and the famous Bronze Age boat – the world’s oldest sea-going boat – is housed in the town’s museum.

 Named Dubris by the Romans this later evolved into Dover and the Dour for the river that runs through the town.
 During the Saxon period Dover became a fishing port and Edward the Confessor, (1042-1066) recognising this expertise, which included ships that were strong enough to withstand the conditions in the Channel and the North Sea, proclaimed, in 1050, that the towns folk would provide ‘ship service.’
 Along with Hastings, Romney, Hythe and Sandwich, Rye and Winchelsea, the town was one of the Cinque Ports that provided England’s first long serving Royal navy.

-The famous white cliffs that are the symbol of home to the Englishman abroad overlook the town.
-The Strait of Dover is the shortest distance between England and mainland Europe and this has, historically and strategically, been of significant importance to Britain up to the end of World War II (1939-1945).
-Since then, for the same reason, Dover’s harbour has become one of the busiest passenger ports in the world.
+The famous white cliffs that were the symbol of home to the Englishman abroad overlook the town.
+The Strait of Dover is the shortest distance between England and mainland Europe and this has, historically and strategically, been of significant importance to Britain up to the end of the end of World War II (1939-1945).
+Since then, for the same reason, Dover’s port became one of the busiest passenger ports in the world.
 Now it is heavily clogged with polluting lorries.